jenskeiner/lintr/docs/project_plan.md

   - Rule results indented with 2 spaces
   - Fix descriptions indented with 4 spaces
 - When showing errors or problems, keep the error messages concise and prefix them with "Error:" for easy identification.

+### Testing
+1. When using `pydantic_settings` with environment variables:
+   - Use `json_schema_extra={"env": [...]}` instead of `env=...` to specify environment variable names (deprecated in Pydantic V2).
+   - Set `env_vars_override_env_file=True` to ensure environment variables take precedence over `.env` file.
+   - Use `env_nested_delimiter="__"` to support nested configuration via environment variables.

+2. When mocking properties in Python unit tests:
+   - Use `PropertyMock` from `unittest.mock` to mock properties correctly.
+   - Set the mock on the type of the object using `type(obj).property_name = PropertyMock(...)` instead of directly on the instance.
+   - This ensures that property behavior (like raising exceptions) works correctly in tests.

+3. When implementing default rule sets:
+   - Use an empty rule set as the default to provide a clean slate for repositories without specific rules configured.
+   - This makes it easier for users to opt-in to rules rather than having to opt-out of unwanted rules.
+   - The empty rule set should still be a proper rule set class to maintain consistent behavior with other rule sets.

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.